Updated July 20th, 2019

 One of the first decisions you have to make when figuring out how to pay for your new home is which type of mortgage to use.
 You can choose from an adjustable rate or a fixed-rate, for a typical length of five to thirty years.

 Choosing the best option depends on your monthly budget, the current interest rates, and your goals for the future.
-An can help you weigh your options and get you in touch with a great lender.
+An experienced real estate agent can help you weigh your options and get you in touch with a great lender.

 In the meantime, here’s a primer on some of the most common mortgage options.